 Those who meet one or more of the requirements above should apply electronically at the eBenefits portal run by the Department of Veterans Affairs or fill out VA Form 28-8832 which is available as a downloadable pdf from the VA official site.

-Those who choose to apply with the VA form will need to send or take the completed paperwork to the nearest VA regional office marked “Attention: Vocational Rehabilitation and Employment” in the address.
-You can locate the nearest VA regional office through the VA official site
+Those who choose to apply with the VA form will need to send or take the completed paperwork to the nearest VA regional office marked “Attention: Veteran Readiness and Employment” in the address.
+You can locate the nearest VA regional office through the VA official site.

 After your paperwork has been reviewed and approved, you’ll be invited to an orientation session at the VA regional office where you will learn about programs that can help in the following areas, as described on the VA official site:

 - Career Choice – understand the best career options for you based on your interests and capabilities

 - Benefits Coaching – guidance on the effective use of your VA benefits and/or other resources to achieve your education and career goals

 - Personalized Support – Academic or adjustment counseling and personalized support to help you remove any barriers to your success

 If you are currently serving at an overseas military assignment, your access to some programs may be determined by availability at the local level, but depending on the program you may have the ability to participate in online sessions or “distance learning” type programs.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News